 Physical Medicine and Rehabilitation (Florida)

-This elective provides students experience in a broad scope of physiatric practice through direct patient care, educational conferences, and individual study.
-You will rotate through inpatient and outpatient consult services.
+This elective provides students experience in a broad scope of a physical medicine and rehabilitation (PM&R) practice in an outpatient setting.
+Students will go through direct patient care, educational conferences, and individual study.
+You will have interaction with multiple PM&R providers and therapists.

 Goals and objectives